ababaian/serratus/CONTRIBUTING.md

 _We welcome all scientists and developers to contribute._

-## Looking for Collaborators
+## Looking for Team Members
-To acheive rapid analysis of this data to help fight the COVID-19 pandemic we are seeking collaborators in:
+To rapidly analyze Earth's virome, we're always looking for talented and enthusiatic people to join!
--	computational virology
+-	computational and traditional virology
 -	phylogenetics
 -	viral ecology and zoonosis modeling
 -	web-interface development
 -	R package development
 -	AWS cloud computing

-**Data Co-operation**
+## Collaborating with Serratus

-Collaborators with access to large amounts of sequencing data from bats, wild rodents, or any sample taken from an animal with respiratory/GI disease are also sought.
-We are offering a no-cost virus-report on all shared data within 72 hours.
-We only ask that adequate meta-data is provided and if samples are CoV+, the reports and CoV viral assemblies be shared with the research community immediately.
+Our data is free and available for everyone.
+If you require assistance with accessing or using Serratus data, please let use know we would love to help.
+We are set up and capable to run assemblies and retrieve full-length viruses where available.
+We ask for nothing in return.

 ## Overview